makehumancommunity/makehuman-static-website/content/MPFB/Docs/Assets/makeup.md

 The combination of a "focus" and an image texture is called an "ink layer".
 The ink layer can be something like "pink eye shadow" or "cherry lips".
-The image texture is transparent and placed on top of the skin texture, thus only changing the color or the parts that were painted.
+The image texture is transparent and placed on top of the skin texture, thus only changing the color of the parts that were painted.

 The MakeUp toolset for creating ink layers is available from the "create assets" -> "MakeUp"